North Carolina Banks That Don’t

 - Overdraft protection.
 You should avoid overdrafting on your account at all costs.
 However, just in case you do, overdraft protection can help cover you and prevent you from paying unnecessary fees.

 You can also consider the account interest rate as another factor.
-Some of the best accounts, such as the CIT Bank Savings Connect, come with a high-yield interest rate that can help you compound your savings quickly.
+Some of the best accounts, such as the Chime Savings, come with a high-yield interest rate that can help you compound your savings quickly.

 Best Practices For Managing Your Checking Account